netgroup/rose/docs/README.md

 [SREXT](https://netgroup.github.io/SRv6-net-prog/) is a kernel module providing the basic Segment Routing functions in addition to more advanced ones.
 It can be used as a standalone SRv6 implementation or as a complement to the existing SRv6 kernel implementation (kernel 4.10 and later kernels).

-### SRNK
+### SRNK - SR proxy Native Kernel

-[SRNK](https://netgroup.github.io/srnk/) is a SR proxy which acts as relay mechanism in order to support SRv6 unaware VNFs
+[SRNK](https://netgroup.github.io/srnk/) is an SR proxy which acts as relay mechanism in order to support SRv6 unaware VNFs.
+It is implemented extending the current support for SRv6 in Linux kernels (>= 4.14).

 ### pyroute2 extensions to support SRv6